btbristow/bookstore-management-api/docs/reference/delete-customers.md

 ### Error response

-An error response contains one of the following HTTP response status codes.
+An error response contains one of the following HTTP status codes.

 | Status Code             | Description                                       |
 |-------------------------|---------------------------------------------------|